Yordan Alvarez Pelted With Popcorn, Given the Silent Treatment In Ridiculous 3 Home Run Night — Astros Star Turns Other Major Leaguers Into Awed Kids

 Houston Astros catcher Martin Maldonado is a pitcher's best friend.
 (Photo by F. Carter Smith)

-Houston Astros rookie starter Hunter Brown looks anything but intimidated by Major League hitters.
+Houston Astros rookie pitcher Hunter Brown looks anything but intimidated by Major League hitters.
 (Photo by F. Carter Smith)

 Astros third baseman Alex Bregman has shown that concerns about his swing are unfounded.
 (Photo by F. Carter Smith)